-Rick Criswell is a personal mentor and CTA Certified Life Coach.
-Rick became a life coach after having a 3 year struggle and battle with vocal cord cancer.
-In November of 2015 during one of the vocal cord surgeries, Rick had a life altering experience on the operating table.
+Rick Criswell is a motivational speaker, personal mentor, and CTA Certified Life Coach.
+Rick became a life coach after having a 3 year struggle with vocal cord problems which led to cancer.
+In November of 2016 during one of the several vocal cord surgeries, Rick had a near death experience on the operating table.
 During that surgery, Rick was given a vision and ultimately the peace to know that no matter what was being given to him on his cancer journey, he would overcome the fear and face the obstacle head on with grace, dignity, and love.
 Rick has been cancer free since November 30, 2017.

-Rick also serves as the General Manager for the award winning Off-Broadway theatrical experience Sleep No More and the entertainment venue, The McKittrick Hotel in NYC.
+Rick also serves in the role as the General Manager for the award winning Off-Broadway theatrical experience Sleep No More and the entertainment venue, The McKittrick Hotel in NYC.
 He joined the production immediately after it opened in early 2011.

 Prior to Sleep No More, he lived in Tampa, Florida and worked at the David A. Straz Center for the Performing Arts (formerly, the Tampa Bay Performing Arts Center) as the Producing Artistic Director between 1996-2011.